History of English Literature: Chart, Books & Notes PDF

 Old English Literature: 5th-14th Century

-The history of English Literature starts with the Germanic tradition of Anglo-Saxon settlers which were around 5th to 11th century AD and the first long narrative poems in the history of English Literature were Beowulf and Widsith.
+The history of English Literature starts with the Germanic tradition of Anglo-Saxon settlers, which was around the 5th to 11th century AD, and the first long narrative poems in the history of English Literature were Beowulf and Widsith.
 These two were highly narrative poems of this early period of the history of English Literature.

 Anglo-Saxon Literature